USBAkimbo/Random/CC-Turtles/README.md

 - Farms a 4x4 grid of 2x2 spruce trees (16 trees total)
 - Produces around 5000 wood per hour
 - The below image shows the farm from the perspective of the bottom left corner (note the chunk loader for the farm)
-- That chest needs to be full of saplings
+- The chest needs to be full of saplings so the turtle can collect them
-- The sides need are 4 blocks wide with 2 blocks between each dirt platform
+- The sides are 4 blocks wide with 2 blocks between each dirt platform
 - ![](img/2025-07-06_17.29.09.png)
 - The below image shows the storage hopper exporter from Tom's Simple Storage exporting saplings from my system into the chest
 - The bottom water stream just collects into a chest - you can sort as you like from there